Frotty/Meta/README.md

 Conceptual 2D and 3D engine with scene and shader editor, build on top of libGDX.

 ## Concept
-Meta is supposed to be used along side libgdx and provide a more complete out of the box experience.
+Meta is supposed to be used alongside libgdx and provide a more complete out of the box experience.
 The philosophy stays the same however, so you should setup a libgdx project, then add meta to the gradle.build to get access to the runtime.
 This means you will have a pure code project, which you can augment with the editor.